Home

 Step #7: Calculate interest expense

-If you have any outstanding loans, bonds, or other debts, consider the interest on all of these liabilities.
+If you have any outstanding loans, bonds, or other debts, consider the interest on all these liabilities.
 Use this formula for each of your liabilities and then add the total interest expenses together:

-Step #8: Calculate taxable income
+Step #8: Calculate income tax expense

 Step #9: Calculate net income